yaoyz96/daily-conversation/README.md

 B: You're a lifesaver.
 Thanks!
 A: No worries, I'm happy to help.
 Make sure to check the weather forecast next time.
 B: I will, and I will definitely keep extra clothes in the office.

+## 地震[18]

+* earthquake 地震
+* Richter scale 里氏震级
+* epicenter 震中心
+* aftershock 余震
+* collapse 倒塌
+* aftershock 余震

+A: Did you feel the earthquake last night?
+B: Yes, it was big one.
+I was sitting on the couch watching TV and the couch started to shake.
+What were you doing?
+A: I was taking a shower.
+I wrapped myself in a towel and ran out of the bathroom.
+B: That must have been scary!
+A: For sure.
+I checked the news.
+The government said the earthquake was 4.9 on the Richter scale, and its epicenter was off the coast of Hualien.
+B: Wow, that’s a big one!
+I’m glad nobody got hurt and no buildings collapsed.
+A: Me too.
+B: Oh my!
+Do you feel that?
+A: This must be an aftershock.
+Stay calm and let’s get outside.

 # 购物